Biodiversity of Albania: Ecoregions

 The country of Albania is part of the Boreal Kingdom and stretches specifically within the Illyrian province of the Circumboreal Region.
 Its territory can be conventionally subdivided into four terrestrial ecoregions of the Palearctic realm.
-The Illyrian deciduous forests stretches along the Albanian Adriatic and Ionian Sea Coast in the west across the Mediterranean Basin, while the Pindus Mountains mixed forests occur in the Eastern and Southeastern Mountain Ranges in the east.
-The Dinaric Mountains mixed forests covers most of the Albanian Alps in the north, while the Balkan mixed forests extend across the eastern end of the range.
+The Illyrian deciduous forests stretch along the Albanian Adriatic and Ionian Sea Coast in the west across the Mediterranean Basin, while the Pindus Mountains mixed forests occur in the Eastern and Southeastern Mountain Ranges in the east.
+The Dinaric Mountains mixed forests cover most of the Albanian Alps in the north, while the Balkan mixed forests extend across the eastern end of the range.